robocode-dev/tank-royale/schema/schemas/README.md

 ### Aborting a game

-A controller is stopping the game while it is running.
+A controller can stop the game while it is running.
 No results will be available when the game was aborted.

 - [stop-game]
 - [game-aborted-event]